baszukxj/it3038c-scripts/python/Lab8/README.md

 # Description

-Lab 8 uses webscraping to pull data off the a website via a python script and output it.
+Lab 8 uses webscraping to pull data off of the PS5 product from website to determine its name, cost, and status via a python script and output it to a console.